bernhard-hofmann/Tabsets/readme.md

 See http://bernhard-hofmann.github.io/Tabsets/

 ## Version History
+Version 1.11:
+* You can now add the current tab to an existing tabset with the plus button beside a tabset.

 Version 1.10:
 * Expand icon changed in preparation for using the plus icon to add a tab to a tabset.